 Research from two journals — Alcoholism: Clinical and Experimental Research, as well as the Journal of Agricultural and Food Chemistry — shows that nonalcoholic beer can help prevent thrombosis, a blood clot forming in an artery, and reduce the risk of arteries becoming clogged with plaque.
 The jury’s still out on whether nonalcoholic beer definitively reduces symptoms of heart disease.
 However, consuming less alcohol is better for your cardiac health.

-While the best strategy to reducing alcohol’s effect on your heart health is to not drink at all, limiting your consumption of booze (or drinking low-alcohol beverages) can help rectify the artery clogging from all those college keggers you went to not so many years ago.
+While the best strategy to reduce alcohol’s effect on your heart health is to not drink at all, limiting your consumption of booze (or drinking low-alcohol beverages) can help rectify the artery clogging from all those college keggers you went to not so many years ago.

 Heart disease isn’t a faraway issue that you can address post-retirement from the comfort of your yacht.
 Guys need to take active measures today, building healthy habits for how we live, breathe, and eat, to make sure our hearts keep beating.
 Keep these tips in mind, and you can expect both a high-quality heart and a high-balance bank account.